 Nevada League of Cities and Municipalities

-Wes is the Executive Director at Nevada League of Cities and Municipalities.
+Wes is the Executive Director of Nevada League of Cities and Municipalities.
 This organization represents the many dedicated public servants of Nevada’s municipalities.

 Why do you serve on the Nevada Volunteers Commission?
 “To facilitate the provision of services to the constituents of our members.”